ayushupadh328/JUET-Quiz-Portal/README.md

    Like:-
       Type localhost in URL --> ``` localhost ```
       Click on **phpMyAdmin** .
-6. Open the Web browser and type **loclhost** and open the folder by typing folder name in  URL.
+6. Open the Web browser and type **localhost** and open the folder by typing folder name in  URL.
    Like:-
       ```
       localhost/foldername/
       ```

-## Feature
+## Features
 * Student can only register himself with providing only right details.
 * Only registered Students and Admin can login into the portal.
 * Uploading the Ques/Ans for the Quiz through a Text File(.txt) only which is easier than Excel File(.csv).